Learning to play guitar is more popular now than ever.

 The simple chords and effective structure will also help you expand your knowledge of harmony, rhythm, and melody.

-Once you have tried your hand at Imagine and Let It Be you’ll probably want to dive deeper into the Beatles discography.
+Once you have tried your hand at Imagine and Let It Be, you’ll probably want to dive deeper into Beatle’s discography.
 You’ll find that they have written many of the most popular beginner guitar songs.

 Their music often is not simple to learn; they incorporate complex harmonic and melodic elements.
 However, their tunes are accessible and there are many resources dedicated to helping people learn Beatles songs.